Why wait? Vote today!

 Claim your "I Voted" sticker.

-To vote early, submit an application for absentee ballot to your local election office.
-On the form you have the option of signing up to always have your ballots mailed to you before an election, or to request an early ballot for a specific upcoming election only.
+To vote early, submit an application for an absentee ballot to your local election office.
+You can do this by signing up to have a ballot mailed to you or by going in-person to your elections office 30 days prior to an election.
+On the form, you have the option of signing up to always have your ballots mailed to you before an election, or to request an early ballot for a specific upcoming election only.

 Are you signed up to have ballots automatically mailed to you?
 For federal elections, ballots are mailed 25 days prior to Election Day.
 The deadline to request an early ballot is always 12:00 noon the day before the election.
 The ballot in the mail is your dedicated ballot.
 If Election Day is growing near and you still have not received your ballot, contact your local elections office.
 Voted ballots must be received (not postmarked) by 8:00 p.m. on Election Day.